mdn/kuma/docs/installation-vagrant.rst

    ordering problems.
 However, In some rare occasions you might need to run this multiple times

--  On Ubuntu, "vagrant up" will likely fail after being unable to mount NFS shared folders.
+-  On Ubuntu, "vagrant up" might fail after being unable to mount NFS shared folders.
+   First, make sure you have the nfs-common and nfs-server packages installed and also note that you can't export anything via NFS inside an encrypted volume or home dir.
-   The solution is to disable nfs by setting the nfs flag in the vagrantconfig_local.yaml file you just created.
+   If that doesn't help you can disable nfs by setting the nfs flag in the vagrantconfig_local.yaml file you just created.

        nfs: false

-   Note: If you decide to run nfs:false, the system will be a lot slower.
+   Note: If you decide to run nfs: false, the system will be a lot slower.
 There is also the potential of running into weird issues with puppet, since the current puppet configurations do not currently support nfs: false.

 -  Add developer-dev.mozilla.org to /etc/hosts::